T3chy/ditaqm/boards/raspi/README.md

 All you need to do is run the following command while you're at the `pi@raspberrypi:~ $` prompt

 ```
-wget https://raw.githubusercontent.com/T3chy/diyaqi/main/setup.sh && sudo chmod +x setup.sh && sudo ./setup.sh
+wget https://raw.githubusercontent.com/T3chy/diyaqi/main/boards/raspi/setup.sh && sudo chmod +x setup.sh && sudo ./setup.sh
 ```

-**Note: you may be asked for your password after running this command; simple enter 'raspberry' (without the quotes) or the new password you previosly set and press enter.**
+**You will be prompted for your password after running this command; simple enter 'raspberry' (without the quotes) or the new password you previosly set and press enter.**

 Follow the prompts in the script, and you should be good to go!
 Congratulations!!